Office of the Comptroller of Currency - Explained

 - Economics, Finance, & Analytics

-Office of the Comptroller of the Currency (OCC) Definition
+What is the Office of the Comptroller of the Currency (OCC)?

 The Office of the Comptroller of the Currency (OCC) is a federal organization that observes and analyzes how well the national banks are implementing the set laws.
 Particularly, it acts as a charter, regulator, and supervisor of national banks and federal branches of the U.S. based foreign banks.
 The President appoints, and the Senate gives approval to the Comptroller of the Currency who acts as a head for the OCC.

-A Little More on What is the Office of the Comptroller of the Currency
+What Does the Office of the Comptroller of the Currency Do?

 The OCC, formulated by the National Currency Act, 1863, controls and supervises banks so as to ensure their operations are in accordance with the standard requirements.
 This federal agency is responsible for monitoring many fields including IT, management earnings, asset quality, capital, and a lot more.
 The OCC works independently in the Department of Treasury.
 Its mission is to make sure that national banks and federal organizations work in a secured environment, offer complete access to financial services, emphasize on treating customers equally, and abide by the given rules and regulations.
 Congress is not responsible for any funds related to the OCC.
 It receives funding from federal savings organizations and national banks in the form of examination and processing fees related to their corporate application forms.
 Investment income, earned on the U.S. Treasury securities, is another source of revenue for the OCC.
 The Comptroller, approved by the Senate, heads the OCC for a tenure of 5 years.
 Besides, he acts as director of the Federal Deposit Insurance Corporation (FDIC) ad Neighbor Works America.